 Advantage Education Student Loans are available to both students and parents.
 Students can receive the loans to fund both undergraduate and graduate degree programs.

 Student and parent loans currently have a fixed interest rate ranging from 4.05 to 6.99 percent.
+These aren't the best private student loan rates available - but they are pretty good.
 The interest rate is based on the payment plan selected and the applicant’s creditworthiness.
 Borrowers have the option of reducing the interest rate by 0.50 percent by enrolling in autopay.
 Borrowers also might be able to get a better rate by using a cosigner.

 Students and parents must borrow a minimum of $1,000 to be eligible for a student loan.
 There are no origination fees, and part-time students are also eligible.
 Part-time students must start repaying both the principal and interest immediately.